use-ink/ink-workshop/README.md

-# ink-3.0-workshop-setup
+# ink!
+3.0 workshop setup

-Hot to setup ink!
+How to setup ink!
 3.0 and Canvas Node for the ink!
 3.0 workshop at Sub0 2020.

 1. Get the `rustup` Rust installer: https://rustup.rs/
 1. Default to the nightly compiler from 2020-10-14: